The Health Benefits of Ginger

-Learn more about the soothing benefits of ginger, and all the creative ways you can use this superfood with a kick.
+Learn more about the soothing benefits of ginger and creative ideas for how to use ginger root.

-You've probably sipped ginger ale to remedy a stomach ache, or topped sushi with some pickled slices, but it's time to find even more ways to use this superfood.
-It has both a powerful flavor and powerful nutition.
+You've probably sipped ginger ale to remedy a stomach ache, or topped sushi with some pickled slices, but there are even more ways to take advantage of all the health benefits of ginger.
+It has both a powerful flavor and powerful nutrition.

 What Is Ginger?

 Ginger comes from the underground root, or rhizome, of the Zingiber officinale plant.
-It can be dried into a powder or consumed fresh, both with similar health benefits.
-The spicy flavor of ginger comes through a bit more when you use the fresh root, so quarter teaspoon of ground ginger is roughly equivalent to a teaspoon of grated fresh ginger.
+It can be dried into a powder or consumed fresh, both with similar health benefits—whether you sip ginger water, turn it into ginger juice, a ginger smoothie, ginger tea, or a ginger stir-fry.
+The spicy flavor of ginger comes through a bit more when you use the fresh root, so a quarter teaspoon of ground ginger is roughly equivalent to a teaspoon of grated fresh ginger.